nvaws/saa-c03/newLab.md

     ]
 }
 ```
 Go to properties and enable website hosting feature
 See if you can visit the website url in browser

-Done
+**Activity 02: Creating a DynamoDB Table to store prospect's data**

-create a dynamodb table
+Create a dynamodb table
 Table name: prospects
 Primary key: name
 Create
 copy the endpoint: arn:aws:dynamodb:us-east-1:123456789123:table/prospects

 create an item with fields name, email, message, phone

+**Activity 03: Creating a Lambda function to store prospect's data into DynamoDB table**

 create a lambda function
 Function name: AnyName